US considers lifting tariffs on China, pausing gas tax to curb inflation

+US Treasury Secretary said some tariffs imposed on China by the Trump administration have “no strategic purpose”

-WASHINGTON (Reuters) – The United States government is considering removing some tariffs on China and a possible pause on the federal gas tax as it struggles to fight rising gasoline prices and inflation, two senior officials said. rank this Sunday.
+By Kanishka Singh (Reuters) – The United States government is considering removing some tariffs on China and a possible pause on the federal gas tax as it struggles to fight rising gasoline prices and inflation, two senior officials said on Sunday.

 US Treasury Secretary Janet Yellen said some tariffs imposed on China by the administration of former President Donald Trump have “no strategic purpose”, and added that President Joe Biden is reviewing them to try to reduce inflation.